wgrib2: wgrib for GRIB-2

 windows, the cygwin's gcc supports the POSIX standard and allows

 the standard source code to be compiled.
-(I have received emails
+It is possible to

 The main difference between the 32 and the 64-bit versions is that